Whongy/learngit/readme.txt

 Git has a mutable index called stage.
 Git tracks changes of files.

-Creating  new branch is quick and simple.
+Creating  new branch is quick and simple M.